Bauchibred/ethernaut-solutions/README.md

 }

 ```
-Then we exchange MLT for token1 and token2 while draining DexTwo, to do this we send 100 MLT tokens to DexTwo using MLT transfer, so now price ratio in DexTwo btw MLT, token1 and token2 is 1:1:1, and awe aslo need to allow DexTwo to transact 300, where we have 100 for t1 and 200 for t32, so we just approve on our MLT token that our instant address uses 200 tokens, using the approve method and passing the instance address and 200 as parametres
+Then we exchange MLT for token1 and token2 while draining DexTwo, to do this we send 100 MLT tokens to DexTwo using MLT transfer, so now price ratio in DexTwo btw MLT, token1 and token2 is 1:1:1, and awe also need to allow DexTwo to transact 300, where we have 100 for t1 and 200 for t32, so we just approve on our MLT token that our instant address uses 200 tokens, using the approve method and passing the instance address and 200 as parameters
 The reason why this is possible is because the swap doesn't require that the from / to has to be token1 and token2 so you can use a 3rd token and drain each side sequentially.

 ```